clojure/math.combinatorics/README.md

 Changelog
 ========================================
+* Release 0.1.2 on 2016-05-18
+  * Added explicit boxing to eliminate auto-boxing warnings.
+    No change in functionality or performance from previous release.

 * Release 0.1.1 on 2015-03-20
   * Backwards compatibility with 1.2.0 and 1.2.1

 * Release 0.1.0 on 2015-03-17
   * combinations and subsets now have special handling for duplicate items
   * Added count-permutations, count-combinations, count-subsets, nth-permutation, nth-combination, nth-subset drop-permutations, permutation-index

 * Release 0.0.9 on 2015-03-16
   * Exclude "update" function from core for compatibility with 1.7.

 * Release 0.0.8 on 2014-07-20
   * Minor improvement of helper function used by permutations.